Approximating quantum channels by completely positive maps with small Kraus rank: Statement of the main results

 Before moving on to the full proof of Theorems \ref{th:main} and \ref{th:main'} let us briefly explain the main ideas in it.
 These two existence results of CPTP maps having some desired properties actually stem from proving that suitably constructed random ones have them with high probability.
 One thus has to show that for the random CPTP map $\widehat{\cN}$ the probability is high that, for every input state $\varrho$, $\widehat{\cN}(\varrho)$ is close to $\cN(\varrho)$.
 This is achieved in two steps: establishing first that this holds for a given input state $\varrho$ and second that it in fact holds for all of them simultaneously.
 The fact that the individual probability of deviating from average is small is a consequence of the concentration of measure phenomenon in high dimensions.
 Deriving from there that the global deviation probability is also small is done by discretizing the input set and using a union bound.
-This line of proof is extremely standard in asymptotic geometric analysis (this is for instance how Dvoretzky's theorem is obtained from Levy's lemma).
+This line of proof is extremely standard in asymptotic geometric analysis (this is for instance how Dvoretzky's theorem is obtained from Levy's lemma) or in large dimensional probability theory (this is for instance how the supremum of an empirical process is upper bounded through generic chaining).
 In our case though, the first step requires a careful analysis of the sub-exponential behavior of a certain random variable.